openstack/nova/doc/source/cli/nova-manage.rst

     is desired for the purge, then run ``nova-manage db purge --before
     <date>`` manually after archiving is complete.

-``nova-manage db purge [--all] [--before <date>] [--verbose]``
+``nova-manage db purge [--all] [--before <date>] [--verbose] [--all-cells]``

     Delete rows from shadow tables.
 Specifying --all will delete all data from all shadow tables.
 Specifying --before will delete data from all shadow tables that is older than the date provided.
 Date strings may be fuzzy, such as ``Oct 21 2015``.
-Returns exit code 0 if rows were deleted, 1 if required arguments are not provided, 2 if an invalid date is provided, 3 if no data was deleted.
 Specifying --verbose will cause information to be printed about purged records.
+Specifying --all-cells will cause the purge to be applied against all cell databases.
+For --all-cells to work, the api database connection information must be configured.
+Returns exit code 0 if rows were deleted, 1 if required arguments are not provided, 2 if an invalid date is provided, 3 if no data was deleted, 4 if the list of cells cannot be obtained.

 ``nova-manage db null_instance_uuid_scan [--delete]``